-A simple method to calculate your daily water requirement
+A simple method to calculate your basic daily water requirement

 For people who exercise a lot you must drink even more depending on how much you perspire during your workouts.
 Once you calculate how much water you should be drinking you can use the following tips to be sure you actually drink it:

 1. Drink 6-8 ounces of water upon arising in the morning.
 Remember, with each sleeping exhaled breath you are actually expelling water-vapor, so, drinking 6-8 ounces of water upon arising in the morning will help replenish the water you lost during the night.

 2. Keep a supply of water (small bottles work well) with you throughout the day and sip every 10-20 minutes through out the day.
 This keeps you alert, hydrated and energized.
 A little water at a time adds up to a lot over the course of a day.
 Make it a habit.

 3. Make sure you keep a bottle of water with you in your car and take water into business meetings.
 This will keep you hydrated during drives and long meetings.